vitalivolchenkodp2409/distribution-form-1/readme.md

 2. Run ./installCerts.sh from the cloned directory.

-3. In opened file, replace all instances of "poster.projectoblio.com" or "distribution.projectoblio.com" with your domain name.
+3. In the opened file, replace all instances of "poster.projectoblio.com" or "distribution.projectoblio.com" with your domain name.
+There are at least 4 occurrences, use a find function

+4. If you get an error, just run it a second time =)

 ## Post-Installation Modifications
 ### Adding OAuth2.0 tokens for the API